 BOUTELOUA curtipendula

 Noted for its distinctive seed spikes which hang from one side of its flowering stems can stretch to about 3 feet.
 Narrow bluish gray leaves contrast with purplish tinged flowers on arching stems.
-Foliage turns golden brown in autumn, developing hues of orange and red.
-Mass in meadows, prairies, slopes, native plant gardens or naturalized areas.
 Native.

 Product Description